 Cooperative Education: Administrative Assistant

 Provides field experience for the administrative assistant student.
-Recommended: RD 115, WR 115 and satisfactory progress through at least 15 credit hours of CAS/OS courses, or instructor permission required.
+Student is responsible for arranging field experience site by start of term.
+Recommended: IRW 115 or WR 115 or equivalent placement.
+Prerequisite: Satisfactory progress through at least 15 credit hours of CAS/OS courses, or instructor permission.
+Prerequisite/concurrent: OS 280G.
 Audit available.

-- Successfully meet work goals and objectives created with supervisor.
+- Meet work goals and objectives created between student and on-site supervisor.

 - Perform tasks relative to an entry‐level administrative assistant office position utilizing acquired classroom skills.

 - Communicate effectively with associated co‐workers, supervisors, and staff.

 Assessments may include: timed performance tests, projects, open-ended assignments, journal reflections, self-assessment, professional plan, group projects, and assignments.

 A Pass/No Pass grade will be issued for this class.
 Evaluation of student on-the-job performance will be based on the following:

 - Completion of student training plan objectives as certified by supervisor.